Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “What’s this for?”
 Max asked, brow arched.

 “Oh, yeah.”
 Dan grinned, snagging the bottle.
-“Do we really need to have that chat?
-Because I’m pretty sure Henry Mac spelled it all out for us—in no uncertain terms.”
+“Do we still need to have this chat?
+Henry Mac already spelled it all out for us, in no uncertain terms.”

 “Yeah.
 Young and fuckable,” Liam muttered, jaw tight.